 People who use transactional keywords enter sentence like this into the search engine box:

-“Add text to video” (They’re looking for a video editor that allows you to add text to video)
+“Add text to video” (They’re looking for a video editor that allows them to add text to video.)

-“Daily report template” (They want a daily report template)
+“Daily report template” (They’re looking for a daily report template.)

 This type of intent needs persuasive copy to convert visitors into active buyers.
 That is where copywriting comes in.

 Companies hire skilled copywriters to craft an excellent landing page copy, which appeals to these transactional intent keywords.